UVADS/DS-4002/README.md

 ## Instructor information

 ## Course Description / A little bit about this course
+Hello there, have you ever …
+* ... been part of a group project that was a spectacular failure?
+* ... struggled to explain a data informed insight to a general audience?
+* ... failed to appropriately address bias in a data informed project?

+In DS 4002 we will tackle all of these challenges together.
+We will go boldly, make mistakes, and learn from those mistakes.

+This class is structured around three repetitions of a data science project workflow but with a different constraint on the data every time so that no two projects are alike.
+You will work in groups and everyone will have the challenge of leading their group for a project cycle.
+Along the way we will conduct self-assessments and work on individual development plans.
+The class begins by going over fundamental moves of data science group projects and transforms into a flipped environment where the majority of class time is for group work.
+The final assignment for the course is an individual case study expression of one project you worked on and is a great way to show off what you are capable of to that perspective employer.

 ## Statment on JEDI [inherited from school of data science]